 Although GAO and others have identified call centers as potentially subject to offshoring, the full extent of offshoring occurring within the U.S. call center industry is unknown.
-Some anecdotal evidence exists about the purported growth of offshore call centers that serve U.S. companies.
+6 Some anecdotal evidence exists about the purported growth of offshore call centers that serve U.S. companies.
 However, we found no analyses in our literature review regarding the effects of offshoring on call center jobs overall.
 Just as with telecommunications, many other factors potentially affect call center employment, such as technological advances.
 For example, interactive voice response technology has been used to provide responses to simple inquiries, which to some extent may reduce or eliminate some call center work.
+Research Has Identified Various Factors That Potentially Affect Offshoring across Industries Although we did not find studies that address the effects of offshoring on telecommunications and call centers specifically, the literature we reviewed discussed some characteristics of workers, services, and companies that potentially influence offshoring decisions, in general, across industries.
+As such, offshoring decisions may involve, but are not limited to, considerations of the presumed interchangeability of U.Sbased and overseas workers, workers' languages and cultures, technical requirements for the services being offshored, and companies' ability to manage offshoring.

-&lt;sup>5According to BLS officials, this estimated projected growth includes other business services-such as document preparation services, collection agencies, and credit bureaus-along with call centers.
+5According to BLS officials, this estimated projected growth includes other business services-such as document preparation services, collection agencies, and credit bureaus-along with call centers.
 BLS officials explained that projections are not made at the more specific industry code level for call centers that is used in this appendix.

-&lt;sup>6See GAO, International Trade: Current Government Data Provide Limited Insight into Offshoring of Services, GAO-04-932 (Washington, D.C.: Sept.
+6See GAO, International Trade: Current Government Data Provide Limited Insight into Offshoring of Services, GAO-04-932 (Washington, D.C.: Sept.
 22, 2004); and Blinder and Krueger 2009.